wso2-extensions/esb-connector-salesforcewaveanalytics/docs/dashboard.md

 ### Sample configuration

-Following example illustrates how to connect to Salesforce wave analytics with the init operation and createDashboard operation.
+Following example illustrates how to connect to Salesforce Wave Analytics with the init operation and createDashboard operation.

 1. Create a sample proxy as below :